Copyright: Dragonfli

 • Take the plant out of its pot and remove the top two inches of soil.
 Have a look at the football's side to see if they are present in deeper portions of the pot.
 Under no circumstances should you physically pull soil from the roots as this may result in 'Transplant Shock', causing significant damage to the plant's health (wilting, yellowing leaves & plant death).

 • Replace the removed two inches of the soil for a fresh batch of 'Houseplant' labelled potting mix.
 If Mites are present across the rootball, scroll down to 'Actions Needed for our step-by-step guide.
-Remember, we sell top quality indoor soil mixes for every houseplant possible, so have a look on our shop today to find out more!
+Remember, we sell top quality indoor soil mixes for every houseplant, so have a look on our shop today to find out more!

-What are Soil Mites & are They Bad?
+What Are Soil Mites & Are They Bad?

 There are three main types of Soil Mites, each digesting different sections below the soil line.
 The most common Mites you'll find in houseplant composts are Oribatids, which will feed off rotten roots, bits of bark and other dead mites.
 Their speciality to reproduce is in moist, organic matter-rich compost that rarely sees periods of droughts.